Blankscreen-exe/Blankscreen-exe/README.md

 <!-- I'm currently working on a **startup** which is aimed at providing educational consultancy to schools, guidance and counseling to students and overall enhance the education system with respect to *quality of content*, *teaching methodologies* and *learning outcomes*. -->

+## 🌱 Community & Mentorship

+I run a community of learners focused on **practical software development**, **corporate warzone** and the things I **learned with experience**.
+The community emphasizes hands-on learning, real-world problem solving, and collaborative growth through discussions, projects, and guided sessions.

+Some repositories here are created or maintained as learning resources for this community.

 ## 🧰 Tech Stack

 ### **Languages**